The Best Linux Operating System for an Nginx Server

 Yes, but some distributions are better suited for hosting web servers due to their ease of use and community support.

-READ ALSO Nginx Web Server URLs: A Comprehensive Guide
+READ ALSO The Ins and Outs of Developing on Nginx Server: A Comprehensive Guide

 2. Is Ubuntu Server a good choice for an Nginx server?